Chelsea sack manager Tuchel

 Last updated on .From the section Chelsea

-Chelsea have sacked manager Thomas Tuchel following Tuesday's night's Champions League defeat by Dinamo Zagreb.
+Chelsea have sacked manager Thomas Tuchel following their 1-0 Champions League defeat by Dinamo Zagreb on Tuesday.

 The 49-year-old former Borussia Dortmund and Paris St-Germain boss leaves Stamford Bridge after 20 months.